The 5 Levels of Leadership

 - Learning how to manage your emotions and responses to others.

-Set a goal to become the leader you should be . . . the leader your organization, company, or family needs.
+Resolve today, no, set a goal (See more on setting goals at Get Rich Slowly ) to become the leader you should be . . . the leader your organization, company, or family needs.